Simple Interaction GUI

 You’ve reached the end of the getting started guide - congratulations!

 If you’re still looking to learn about a specific concept, check and see if we have a page on it in the other sections of the documentation.

 You can also ask questions on the Discord Server.

 You may also be interested in C++ modding, which allows modifying and creating much more advanced game behaviors.
 More info can be found on that here.

-Once you have a mod you’re ready to upload, follow the Uploading to SMR directions to upload it for other people to use.
+Once you have a mod you’re ready to upload, follow the Releasing Your Mod directions to export and upload it for other people to use.